 Pirsa.org is an archive of lectures on physics, patterned somewhat after arXiv.

-SPIRES is a literature database for high energy physics papers.
+INSPIRE is a literature database for high energy physics papers.
 (It was formerly called SPIRES.)

 Information about the Physics Major Field Test (The MFT is required for assessment in the senior year.)